wp-plugins/wordapp-mobile-app/README.txt

 * Edit the CSS to create your own mobile theme.
 * Compatible with BuddyPress.

-Native apps can be uploaded to **Google Play** and the **iPhone App Store** The mobile website is supported on iPhones, Android smartphones, Windows Phone 8, Firefox OS. **Compatible browsers**: Safari, Google Chrome, Android - Native Browser, Internet Explorer 10 and Firefox.
+Native apps can be uploaded to **Google Play** and the **iPhone App Store** The mobile website is supported on iPhones, Android smartphones, Windows Phone 8, Firefox OS.

+We are currently working on better integration with **Buddypress** & **WooCommerce**

+**Compatible browsers**: Safari, Google Chrome, Android - Native Browser, Internet Explorer 10 and Firefox.

 **NEW!** You can now build mobile apps for social network (using BuddyPress), Forum (using bbPress), Dating App, and much more.
 Thanks to the power behind wordpress you can install all the plugins on your mobile app too.